 It is also desirable that plots have:

 - gas (or district heating) where available.

 If you apply as an individual or family unit, you must be looking for a plot to build your sole residence on.
 It cannot be used to build holiday homes or a buy-to-let.

 You can subscribe to Plotfinder to find opportunities in your area.
 The online service provides details of more than 15,000 plots and renovation opportunities nationally.

 Applicants must meet all the eligibility criteria for entry on the register.
 Each individual applicant and every member of an association of individuals that applies for entry on the register must:

 - be a British citizen, a national of a EEA State other than the United Kingdom or a national of Switzerland

 - be seeking (either alone or with others) to acquire a serviced plot of land in the relevant authority’s area for their own self-build and custom housebuilding project

-- When applying to be entered on a register, individuals who wish to register as an association must appoint a member or officer to act as the lead contact.
-This is for the purposes of correspondence between the association and the council.
+When applying to be entered on a register, individuals who wish to register as an association must appoint a member or officer to act as the lead contact.
+This is for the purposes of correspondence between the association and ourselves.